NUWCDIVNPT/stig-manager/docs/_build/html/_sources/admin-guide/admin-guide.rst.txt

 User Grants Admin Panel
 ---------------------------------
 This Panel lists every User known to the STIGMan system.
-The columns display usernames, Display Name, date of first User access, last User access, User's privileges ( Create Collection, Global Access, or Administrator), and their internal userid.
+The columns display usernames, Display Name, date of first User access, last User access, User's privileges ( Create Collection or Administrator), and their internal userid.

 STIG Manager's Users are automatically created when they have successfully used Keycloak to authenticate and are redirected back to the STIGMan application.